AgnieszkaCybulska/Psychomotor_mini_games/README.md

 * Game 4:
 The user's task is to move the boy using the keyboard (with the 'a' and 'd' keys) and catch the healthy food for which he gets points.
 The user has 3 lives.
 After catching junk food, the user loses a life.
-The game aned when the user loses all lives.
+The game ends when the user has lost all lives.
 ![Game4](./images/Game4.gif)

 ## Technologies